jyotiyadav2508/Blog_Website_PP4/README.md

 # Incredible India - Introduction

-This is my Portfolio Project 4, which is a Full Stack website built using the Django framework for Code Institute Full-stack development diploma.
+** Incredible India** blog website is developed using Django Framework as part of Portfolio Project 4 for my Diploma in Full Stack Software Development at Code Institute.

-> Incredible India is a blog website which targets **tourist destinations** of India, where user can view the blog post of tourist destinations.
-The user can view the detailed blog post and read comments.
-Also when the user is logged in, they can like/unlike a post and comment on a post.
-They can also share their blog post by adding a post on the user page.
+> It targets **tourist destinations** of India, where user can view the blog post of tourist destinations.
+The user can view the blog post and comments.
+When the user is logged in, user can like/unlike a post, comment on a post and add a post from the user page.

 You can view the live site here -